benregn/cookiecutter-django-ansible/README.rst

 Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.

-Got something you'd like to add?
+Something you'd like to add?
 ---------------------------

-I welcome pull requests on this, so just fork it :)
+I welcome pull requests, so just fork it :)